dzambon/graph-matching-toolkit/README.md

 ### Discalimer

+Daniele Zambon ([dzambon](https://github.com/dzambon)) is just the owner of the github repository.
 The author of the source code is Kaspar Riesen.
-Daniele Zambon ([dan-zam](https://github.com/dan-zam)) is only the owner of the github repository.